 The best defense is to try to nullify that intent and show that the intent does not exist.
 If the DA or the city attorney cannot prove that such intent existed, then the charge itself is thrown out.

-For more information on Timeline Of Drug Related Cases, contact us 24 hours a day at (310) 448-1529 or contact us online to schedule a consultation.
+For more information on Timeline Of Drug Related Cases, contact us at (310) 448-1529 or contact us online to schedule a consultation.
 Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
 We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.